pytorch/pytorch.github.io/_posts/2020-08-20-torchcsprng-release-blog.md

 [torchcsprng](https://github.com/pytorch/csprng) is a PyTorch [C++/CUDA extension](https://pytorch.org/tutorials/advanced/cpp_extension.html) that provides [cryptographically secure pseudorandom number generators](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator) for PyTorch.

 One of the key components of modern cryptography is the pseudorandom number generator.
-The use of badly designed or inappropriate random number generators can often leave a good cryptosystem vulnerable to attack.
-Particular care must be taken to use a random number generator that is designed for cryptographic use, rather than a "general-purpose" random number generator which may be fine for some applications but not ones that are required to be cryptographically secure.
+Katz and Lindell stated, "The use of badly designed or inappropriate random number generators can often leave a good cryptosystem vulnerable to attack.
+Particular care must be taken to use a random number generator that is designed for cryptographic use, rather than a 'general-purpose' random number generator which may be fine for some applications but not ones that are required to be cryptographically secure."[1]
 Additionally, most pseudorandom number generators scale poorly to massively parallel high-performance computation because of their sequential nature.
 Others don’t satisfy cryptographically secure properties.

 ## torchcsprng overview